department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/cash-out-refinance.md

 -	Take cash out of your home equity to pay off debt, pay for school, make home improvements, or take care of other needs, **or**
 -	Refinance a non-VA loan into a VA-backed loan

-**Keep closing costs in mind**

-Closing costs for refinancing a loan can add up to thousands of dollars.
+You'll want to keep closing costs in mind when refinancing a loan, as they can add up to thousands of dollars.
 Ask your lender to help you decide if a cash-out refinance loan is the best option for you.

 ### How can I get a cash-out refinance loan?

 <ol class="process">
 <li class="step one">

-**Find a lender.** You’ll go through a private bank or mortgage company—not directly through us—to get a Cash-Out Refinance Loan.
-Terms and fees may vary so contact several lenders to check out your options.
+**Find a lender.** You’ll go through a private bank or mortgage company—not directly through us—to get a cash-out refinance loan.
+Terms and fees may vary, so contact several lenders to check out your options.

 </li>